w3f/Grants-Program/applications/glow.md

 ### Community Engagement

 We will publish progress reports on our Blog on https://mukn.io, including a variant of our [tutorial](https://glow-lang.org/docs/Glow_Tutorial.html) especially targeting using Polkadot test and production networks.
-We are also currently developing a [MOOC](https://gitlab.com/mukn/glow-mooc)

-Normally, we ask you to submit the write-up upon the completion of your grant, although for larger projects it might make sense to publish multiple articles after the completion of different milestones.